LinJiang18/EFDiff/README.md

 ```

 ## 4. Evaluation
-All strategy algorithms are included in Evaluation.ipynb, and you can obtain the corresponding results simply by running it directly.
+All strategy algorithms are included in **Evaluation.ipynb**, and you can obtain the corresponding results simply by running it directly.